nextcloud/documentation/developer_manual/tutorial.rst

 App information
 ---------------
-You will want to set certain metainformation for your application.
-To do that open the :file:`appinfo/app.php` and adjust it to look like this
+You'll need to give some information on your app for instance the name.
+To do that open the :file:`appinfo/app.php` and adjust it like this

 .. code-block:: php